 “She can’t be the end-all be-all,” Piorkowski says.
 “She can’t take the place of what’s important for you.”

 When you're with them, live in the moment.
 Try not to worry about commitment or the distant future.
 They are a friend, so enjoy your time with them.
 Dating should be fun.

 Take the High Road

 Rejection is part of dating.
 It’s hard.
 But how you handle the end of a relationship can be just as important as how you handled the beginning.

-If she breaks up with you, try not to get mad.
+If they break up with you, try not to get mad.
 “Boys turn sadness into anger,” Kalish says.
 “They tend to lash out.”

 It’s OK to go home and cry.
-It’s not OK to smear her reputation or stalk her.
-Respect her space.
-Remember, the reason she gave you for the breakup may not be the true reason.
+It’s not OK to smear their reputation or stalk them.
+Respect their space.
+Remember, the reason they gave you for the breakup may not be the true reason.
 (Kalish says her research shows that 90% of the time, the parents cause the breakup.)
-Besides, if you really like her, you don’t want to ruin the chances that you might get back together someday.
+Besides, if you really like them, you don’t want to ruin the chances that you might get back together someday.

 On the other hand, if you do the breaking up, do it respectfully.
 Not by email or text and certainly not over social media.
 But you might not want to do it in person, either.
 A phone call may be the way to go, Kalish says.
 “It’s a bit colder in a way, but it’s safer for her,” Kalish says.
 “At least on the phone, she won’t be embarrassed.”

-Letting her down respectfully makes the breakup easier on you and her, and it makes you look like a good guy.
+Letting them down respectfully makes the breakup easier on you and them, and it makes you look like a good guy.
 That’s a great reputation to have if you want to date other girls in the same school.